John-Kellner/devops-tools-engineer/README.md

 # devops-tools-engineer
-Dev Ops Tools Engineer Learning Path
+Dev Ops Tools Engineer Learning Path - If someone interested in Learing DEV OPS Tools Engineer you might be found some article's here.
+We Try to cover and practice some of the most important topics.
+The official Site is from https://www.lpi.org/our-certifications/exam-701-objectives there you'll find the roadmap.
+Step by Step we try to contiunue some of the topics as Tutorials.

 ### 702.3 Container Infrastructure (weight: 4)
 Weight: 4